hsghori/CS-Notes/computer_networks_notes.md

 	- The next few lines are the header lines
 	- The blank line indicates the separation of the header and the data
 	- The body is the data being sent (for a GET)

-- HTTP is stateless
-	- A stateless protocol is a communications protocol in which no information is retained by either sender or receiver, meaning that they are agnostic of the state of one another.
-	- Each request/response is treated independently and the server is not required to retain a state.
-		- ie the server doesn't need to remember the clients that were communicating with it and vice versa.
+HTTP is a stateless protocol.
+A stateless protocol is a communications protocol in which no information is retained by either sender or receiver.
+This means that the client and server are agnostic of the state of one another - each request/response is treated independently and the server is not required to retain a state.
+In other words, the server doesn't need to remember the clients that were communicating with it and vice versa.
 Each request / response must have enough information to be handled on its own with remembering connection information.

-	- Pros:
-		- Improves scalability on the server-side
-	- Cons:
-		- Some applications need a persistent state.
-- Cookies
-	- Some applications require some state fullness (ie authentication services).
-So we use cookies to maintain some state.
-	- A cookie represents a small state stored by the client.
-	- Cookies Process:
-		1. Client sends a request
-		2. Server sends response paired with a cookie
-		3. Client sends cookie with all future responses to the server.
-	- Cookies are often abused
-		- Sites can store information about users and advertising companies can track preferences and viewing history across sites.
-- Performance goals
-	- User
-		- Fast downloads
-		- High availability
-		- Solution:
-			- Improve networking protocols (ie HTTP, TCP)
-			- Caching and replication
-	- Content provider
-		- Cost effective infrastructure
-		- Solutions:
-			- Caching and replication
-			- Exploit economies of sale
-	- Network
-		- Avoid overhead
-		Solutions:
-			- Caching and Replication
-- Performance in practice
-	- Most webpages have multiple objects (HTML, JS, embedded images, etc)
-		- Original solution was to retrieve one object at a time over a new TCP connection.
-			- One TCP connection requires 1 RTT for setup, 1 TT for HTTP request and first two bytes.
-			- RTT: time for small packet to travel from client to server and back.
-		- This requires 2 * RTT + transmission time for each object.
-			- This is inefficient for lots of objects.
+Statelessness improves scalability on the server-side, but is problematic for applications that need a persistent state.
+For example, a web application that maintains log in information would want to keep a persistent state to not prompt the user with their log-in information every time they request a resource.
+These types of applications use __cookies__ to maintain state.
+A cookie represents a small state stored by the client.

+If a web application needs to maintain state, the server will send a "cookie" as part of the response to a request from the client.
+The client stores this cookie and sends it with future requests to the server.
+Thus, the server can maintain and modify the client state.
+However, cookies are often abused by companies as sites store infomation about users and advertising companies use that information to track performance and viewing history.

+The HTTP protocol has specific performance goals for the different players in the system.
+The user expects fast downloads and high availability, the content provider expects a cost effective infrastructure, and the network expects to avoid overhead.
+These goals can be realized through efficient connection management (pipelining) and smart memory management (caching and replication).

+Pipelining is a techniques of sending requests to increase the efficiency of the HTTP protocol.
+Most webpages have multiple objects (HTML, JS, embedded images, etc) which can take a long time to download.
+The original solution was to retrieve one object at a time over a new TCP connection.
+However, one TCP connection requires $2 * RTT + transmission\_time$ for each object (1 RTT for setup, 1 RTT for request) which is inefficient for lots of back-to-back requests.
+We can be more efficient by pipelining, creating parallel connections, and creating persistent connections.
 - Pipelining - sending N requests back to back without waiting for response.
 Then wait for N responses.
 - Parallel Connections: Send multiple requests in parallel (concurrently)
 - Persistent Connection: Maintain persistent TCP connections between client and server.

-		- Time
+Trivially, these techniques are more efficient than sending requests one at a time.
 - $one\ at\ a\ time = 2 * n * RTT$
-			- $concurrent\ = 2 * \frac{n}{m} * RTT$
+- $concurrent\ = 2 * \frac{n}{m} * RTT$ for $m$ connections.
 - $persistent\ = (n+1) * RTT $
 - $pipelined\ = 2 * RTT$
 - $pipelined_persistent = 2 * RTT$ (first time), $= RTT$ later.

-- Caching
-	- Hosts also uses caching to improve performance.
-	- Caching - saving recently accessed resources in an easy to access location.
-	- Essentially, a host will request a resource and add an `if_modified_since <datetime>` tag to the request.
-		- The server returns `not_modified` if the resource hasn't been modified and the resource otherwise.
-	- The response will include an `expires` tag which says how long we can safely cache the resource, or a `no_cache` tag which will ignore the cache.
+Caching is the process of saving recently accessed resources in an easy to access location.
+When a client requests a resource for the first time, it saves it in a cache for a specified amount of time.
+If it request that resource again (within that time bound), the client adds an `if_modified_since <datetime>` tag to the request.
+The server returns  `not_modified` if the resource hasn't been modified and the resource otherwise.
+The response will include an `expires` tag which says how long we can safely cache the resource, or a `no_cache` tag which will ignore the cache.
+This greatly increase the efficiency of retrieving repeated resources since we don't have to waste time downloading resources multiple times.

-	- Content provider caching
-		- Typically cache content close to server.
-		- Decreases server load
-	- ISP / enterprise
-		- Typically cache content close to client.
-		- Reduces network traffic and reduces latency.
-- Replication
-	- Replicate popular content across many machines.
-		- Spreads load across servers
-		- Places content closer to client
-		- Helpful when content isn't cache-able.
+Content providers and ISPs also cache content in the network based on their use cases.
+Contnet providers cache content close to the servers to decrease server load.
+ISPs and enterprise cache content closer to the clients to reduce network traffic and latency.

+Replication is the process of replicating popular content accross many machines.
+This spreads the request load accross many servers and is more likely to place content close the the client.
+This is especially helpful when content isn't cacheable.

 # CDN and DNS
 - Content Distribution Networks (CDN) essentially provide caching and replication as a service.